-Doctor’s health is explored in more details in ‘Good medical practice: a code of conduct for doctors in Australia’ a document well worth reading.
+Doctors’ health is explored in more detail in ‘Good medical practice: a code of conduct for doctors in Australia’, a document well worth reading.

 Internship is hard and stressful.
 All of us have bad days.
 Not knowing everything is expected.
 Wanting to flush your pager down the toilet is understandable.
 Tears are common.
 But if these feeling are pervasive and you feel that you are struggling, here are some initial steps.

 I have included a link to a valuable website that promotes the health and wellbeing of junior doctors – jmohealth.org.au

 If at any time you are worried about your mental health you may also call Lifeline on 13 11 14.